No-Reference-DSP/MBR-Delay/README.md

 # MBR-Delay
- VST Delay Plugin created with JUCE and C++
+ A VST Delay Plugin created with JUCE and C++

-MBR-Delay is a plugin that is made to be used with popular DAWs.

 # Build
  As of right now, the way only way to use this plugin is by cloning the repo onto your computer, opening the project file with the Projucer, and exporting to your IDE of choice.
 Then, building it and copying the file from your Debug/Release folder to wherever you hold your VST3 Plugins.